gabrielroas/news-express-react/README.md

 sudo docker-compose ps
 ```

-4. Now that you have the containers installed and running you should run the database migrations to create the tables.
+4. Now that you have the containers installed and running you should run the database migrations to create the tables schemas.
 Run the following command in the terminal:
 ```
 docker-compose exec app npx sequelize-cli db:migrate or